-Native Woodlands - Opportunities to further protect, manage and preserve existing woodland setting of Loch Ard and new woodland on areas shown.
+Native Woodlands Woodland management & creation - Opportunities to further protect, manage and preserve existing woodland setting of Loch Ard and new woodland on areas shown.
 The openness of the loch shore is an important characteristic of Kinlochard and any tree planting or natural regeneration that blocks key views should be avoided.